 FedRAMP has maintained OSCAL templates, schema definitions, and validation tooling on fedramp.gov for years.
 The NIST OSCAL project, which underpins FedRAMP’s requirements, produced stable schema versions well before RFC-0024 was published.
 The technical barrier was not the limiting factor in 2025.
 The operational barrier was.

 Most Cloud Service Providers (CSPs) generate their System Security Plans in Word or a Governance, Risk, and Compliance (GRC) platform that exports to PDF.
+The FedRAMP 20x first-shell submission walkthrough illustrates why continuous-evidence architecture — rather than static document stacks — is what the PMO evaluates in the 20x cohort.
 The people who maintain the SSP, typically compliance managers and technical writers, do not work in JSON.
 The people who could write JSON, typically DevOps or engineering staff, do not own the compliance documentation.
 RFC-0024 requires these two groups to build a shared workflow they have never needed before.

 What the Zero-Submission Data Means for Your Timeline

-A realistic conversion timeline for a moderate-complexity system, typically a Moderate impact level with 200-300 controls, runs 90 to 120 days from project kickoff to a validated, schema-compliant package.
+A realistic conversion timeline for a moderate-complexity system at FedRAMP Moderate impact level, which carries approximately 323 controls under the Rev 5 baseline, runs 90 to 120 days from project kickoff to a validated, schema-compliant package.
 That estimate assumes access to OSCAL tooling, a technical resource familiar with the format, and a compliance team that can translate existing SSP content into structured data.
 Add a 3PAO review cycle, and 150 days is a more defensible estimate for first-time conversions.

-Schedule a conversion kickoff meeting before May 15, 2026.
+The audit fix.
+Schedule a conversion kickoff meeting once you have identified your Rev5 class.
 The meeting has one agenda item: assign ownership.
 Compliance owns SSP content accuracy.
 Engineering owns OSCAL schema output.
 Security engineering owns component definitions.
 3PAO engagement for assessment results conversion should be scoped into the next assessment contract before that contract is signed.

 RFC-0024 is not a documentation upgrade.
-It is an infrastructure change.
-The organizations that treat it as a filing format project will miss the deadline.
+It is an infrastructure change for FedRAMP Rev5 providers: specifically, a comprehensive OSCAL mandate for Class D (High) and a semi-structured text format transition for Classes A, B, and C. The organizations that treat it as a filing format project will approach November 2027 unprepared.
 The organizations that treat it as a data pipeline project, where SSP content flows from an authoritative source into machine-readable output, will meet it and hold a structural advantage in every subsequent annual assessment.

 The OSCAL Package Architecture FedRAMP Expects